ranja-sarkar/networks-graphs/GNN/readme.md

 -> **RNN**

-GNNs on one-dimemsional directed line graph (which dictates how the tokens of a sentence flow in, for example) are **Recurrent Neural Networks**.
+GNNs on one-dimemsional directed line graph (which dictates how the tokens of a sentence flow in for instance) are **Recurrent Neural Networks**.

 <img width="461" alt="22" src="https://github.com/user-attachments/assets/54e1644e-1a26-48d8-88e0-e562cc2c627b">

 -> **Transformer**

-The self-attention mechanism in decoders can be viewed as a neural network on a fully connected graph on all tokens of the context window.
+The self-attention mechanism in decoders of **transformers** can be viewed as a neural network on a fully connected graph on all tokens of the context window.

 <img width="508" alt="44" src="https://github.com/user-attachments/assets/145b6eed-fe4d-42db-bde8-cbda03b0665a">